 Can I take classes from any faculty member once I am enrolled?

 Yes.
-Each program has its curriculum outlined (see our graduate handbook for details), with specific courses suggested for each semester through the third year of study.
+Each program has its curriculum outlined (see the Counseling Psychology handbook [PDF]for details), with specific courses suggested for each semester through the third year of study.

 Where can I find a list of classes that are needed to obtain the Ph.D. in counseling psychology from VCU?